Erika Rose Cramton Barnes ('00)

 Over the years we have had many outstanding students, even several who graduated summa cum laude.
 But Mr. Case is our first departmental graduate to complete his career at Tennessee Tech with a perfect 4.0 average!
 And that is for two degrees (Spanish and history).
 Mr. Case is the recipient of numerous awards including the Derryberry Award and the W.A.
 Howard Scholarship from the university as well as the David Lloyd and Shirley Mae Gehman Scholarship and the Marjorie and Sidney McGee Award from the department, the latter for outstanding service work for the department beyond academics.
 He spent one year in Mexico on an ISEP exchange and a year in Spain on a Rotary Scholarship.

 Mr. Case was born in Durham, N.C., has lived in Cookeville since 1984 and is a graduate of Cookeville H.S.
 He spent the Summer and Fall of 1998 in Monterrey, Mexico on an ITESM program and Fall and Spring 1999-2000 at the Universidad Complutense de Madrid, Spain.
 In Summer 2001, Mr. Case attended an archaeological field school at Mission San Antonio in California for which all nine participants received college credit.
-(For more information see: www.calpoly.edu) During his two study abroad experiences he travelled throughout Mexico and Spain.
-In addition, in Summer 1999 he travelled to Puerto Rico, and in September-October 2001 to Cuba.
+(For more information see: www.calpoly.edu) During his two study abroad experiences he traveled throughout Mexico and Spain.
+In addition, in Summer 1999 he traveled to Puerto Rico, and in September-October 2001 to Cuba.

 Mr. Case worked for Perdue Farms, Inc. in Monterey, TN from March to June 2001 as a translator/interpreter, and before that for Staffing Solutions in Cookeville, again as a translator/interpreter on a Tennessee Tech Co-op Program.
 He also worked freelance as a translator/interpreter and a Spanish Tutor.